robinpipirs/stm32f746-canbus-display/README.md

 - Do not be afraid to experiment.
 Have fun!

 ## Ecumaster emu black settings
 Image bellow shows the can settings used for the display to work with ecumaster.
+### Canbus bitrate is 500k not 250!
 ![ecumaster_can_settings](ecumaster_bl_can_settings_1.png)